SOUTH PORTLAND

 -

 Healing Circle is offered in six week commitments.
-The groups are held on Tuesday evenings from 5:15p- 7pm.
-The next Healing Circle starts August 26th.
+The groups are held on Saturday afternoons from 11:15am- 1pm.
+The next Healing Circle starts February 14th, 2026.

 -